Blog

 • How is the employer brand defined by the employees?

-Steps on creating a successful employer branding strategy
+Steps for creating a successful employer branding strategy

-Step 1: Conduct an audit to check current brand perception
+Step 1: Conduct an audit to check the current brand perception

-Developing an employer branding strategy is one thing, but you'll need something to compare your success against in order to know how well you're doing.
+Developing an employer branding strategy is one thing, but you'll need something to compare your success against to know how well you're doing.

 As part of your overall plan, you should conduct an in-depth audit with current employees and external stakeholders.
 To begin, you can ask the following questions.
 Is it possible that your brand values are being misrepresented from what they seem?
 Are the negative reviews being replied to and resolved?